ToolShedTested

 Battery Platform

 The best impact driver is the one that shares batteries with tools you already own.
-A 4.0Ah Milwaukee battery on the M18 FUEL 2853-20 costs around $80 separately.
-If you already have two of those in your kit, you are ahead of someone buying a competing brand and starting from scratch.
+A 4.0Ah Milwaukee battery on the M18 FUEL 2853-20 can cost as much as a budget bare tool when purchased separately.
+If you already have two compatible batteries in your kit, you are ahead of someone buying a competing brand and starting from scratch.
 Battery compatibility is a long-term investment, not a short-term spec comparison.

 Weight and Length